The Top 12 Social Companion Robots

 A Norwegian start-up, No Isolation developed a small telepresence robot, AV1 for children suffering from long-term illness to reduce their loneliness.
 The friendly robot makes it possible for kids to participate in school and the daily life of the class.
 AV1 was introduced in Norway in 2016 and is currently in use in Sweden, Denmark, the Netherlands, and the UK.
 Later on, No Isolation plans to go on the German, Spanish, Portuguese, Finnish as well as the North American market.

-Karen Dolva, CEO and Co-founder of No Isolation told The Medical Futurist that there are 8 million lonely children in Europe; and over 500,000 kids fall out of school or social interaction due to illness for more than two months per year.
+Karen Dolva, CEO and Co-founder of No Isolation told The Medical Futurist that there are 8 million lonely children in Europe; and over 500,000 kids drop out of school or social interaction due to illness for more than two months per year.
 The cute AV1 robot working as an Avatar for the sick child in the classroom is aiming to change that forever.

 More social companion robots coming (very) soon